 Where can I buy firewood?
 Is there a camp store?

 Firewood, food items, matches, and other camping supplies can not be purchased inside the park.
 Stores selling these items can be found 2 to 10 miles outside the park entrance.
 If you purchase firewood outside the park, it must be USDA certified "bug-free."
+Untreated firewood collected within 50 miles of the park may also be used.
+Using untreated firewood collected greater than 50 miles from the park is prohibited.
 Dead and downed wood can also be collected from within the campgrounds areas for firewood.

 Are masks required to be in the park?

 Under current conditions mask are optional in all federal buildings.

 Will the park provide me with a mask if I forget one?

 Park staff cannot provide visitors with masks or other personal protection equipment.
 Please plan to bring a mask and any other safety materials that you may need for your visit.

 I am a U.S. military veteran or a member of a Gold Star Family.
 How can I get into the park for free?